Tungthanhlee/tungthanhlee.github.io/_pages/about.md

 - Efficient optimal transport.
 - Medical imaging (I switched to general vision shortly after joining PhD).

-Feel free to check out other related work from our talented lab's colleagues at [Xie Lab](https://uci-xie-lab.github.io/).
 <!-- My research interests are in Deep Learning and Computer Vision focusing on 3D Vision.
 My goal is to allow neural nets to reason and understand our 3D world given visual observations, e.g. images and videos, and textual information.
 If you'd like to connect, feel free to reach out to me at **tung DOT le AT uci DOT edu**. -->